Fyssion/mc-status-bot/README.md

 ## Installation

 1. Clone the repository
+   - Press the green `Clone or download` button, and click on Download ZIP
+   - Extract the ZIP file
 2. Install requirements (listed in the Requirements section)
    - Python is required to run the bot.
-[Install Python here](https://www.python.org/downloads/)
+[Download Python here](https://www.python.org/downloads/)
    - Once you have python installed, you can use `py -m pip install -U REQUIREMENT_HERE` (replace `py` with `python` on Linux and Mac)
-   - Use the command above in cmd (or terminal on Linux and Mac) for each requirement listed in the Requirements section
+   - Use the command above in cmd (or terminal on Linux and Mac).
+      You can add all the requirements to the end of the command, seperated by spaces.
+   - You could also use the command separately for each requirement
 3. Create a config.yml file (with notepad or your prefered text editor), and paste this in (make sure to fill in the values):
    ```yml
    bot-token: BOT-TOKEN-HERE